yambo-code/yambopy/docs/source/tutorial.rst

 Tutorial
 ==========

-In the `tutorial` folder you can find some examples fo how to get started using `yambopy`.
+In the `tutorial` folder you can find some examples of how to get started using `yambopy`.
-The first step in any calculation with yambo is to calculate the ground state proprieties using either `abinit` or `pw.x`.
+The first step in any calculation with `yambo` is to calculate the ground state proprieties using either `abinit` or `pw.x`.
 We don't have support to read and write `abinit` input files.
 To do that you should use the `abipy <https://github.com/gmatteo/abipy>`_ package.
 Included in the `yambopy` package we include some basic scripts to generate Quantum Espresso input files.